brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-07-betaoxidation.md

 Fatty acids are stored as **triglycerides (triacyglycerols)** in adipose tissue.
 When energy is needed, hormone sensitive lipase breaks down triglycerides into free fatty acids (FFAs) and glycerol, releasing them into the bloodstream.
 These fatty acids are transported to the mitochondria, where beta-oxidation begins.

+Beta-oxidation occurs in the mitochondiral matrix in four key steps:

+1.

-(*) Note that fatty acids cannot directly enter the mitochondria, and require the carnitine shuttle
+(*) Note that fatty acids cannot directly enter the mitochondria, and require the carnitine shuttle.
+They are activated in the cytoplasm (fatty Acyl-CoA is formed) by Fatty Acyl-CoA Synthetase (which requires ATP).
+They are then transported into mitochondria through the Carnitine Shuttle:

+- **Carnitine Palmitoyl Transferase I (CPT-I)** replaces CoA with carnitine (outer mitochondrial membrane).
+- **Translocase** moves Fatty Acyl-Carnitine into the mitochondrial matrix.
+- **Carnitine Palmitoyl Transferase II (CPT-II)** removes canitine, regenerating Fatty Acyl-CoA for beta-oxidation.

 - Dellomonaco, C., Clomburg, J., Miller, E. et al. Engineered reversal of the β-oxidation cycle for the synthesis of fuels and chemicals.
 Nature 476, 355–359 (2011). https://doi.org/10.1038/nature10333